Teradata/stacki-wiki/Extend-Your-Scripts.md

 ##### Run a script in the \<post>\</post> tags.

 Really whenever you create a set of \<post>\</post> tags, you're running with the bash interpreter.
-You can do more difficult scripts during installation by switching interpreters, python, perl, ksh, csh, tcsh, javascript.
+You can do more difficult scripts during installation by switching interpreters, python, perl, ksh, csh, tcsh, javascript,ruby,on and on and on.

 Do it like this: